-An occupational therapist will also see you during your stay at Enloe Health if needed.
+An occupational therapist will also see you at Enloe Health Medical Center.
 This caregiver will assess your ability to do daily tasks, like getting dressed and using the bathroom, and help you with any challenges you face.
 Your occupational therapy team's goals are to teach you proper body mechanics and safe ways to:

-- · Dress and undress yourself
+- Dress and undress yourself - Shower

-- Shower

-- Use the restroom